nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

-Test Scenario 1: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command. <br>
+Test Scenario 1: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
 1. Test Command: `session /delete /sid 1`<br>
    Expected: A success message should be printed, indicating that the session has been deleted.
 2. Test Command: `session /delete /sid 2`<br>